Scaling self-hosted runners

 Scaling data

-There are several API endpoints to help you set up a solution to scale machine runners or your Kubernetes cluster for container runners:
+Several API endpoints are available to help you set up a solution to scale machine runners or your Kubernetes cluster for container runners:

 A scaling solution can use the above endpoints to calculate the total number of waiting tasks which can be run.
 The task data endpoints are scoped to a single resource class, so it’s important to query every available resource class to get the total number of running tasks.